KristianOellegaard/django-hvad/docs/public/queryset.rst

 .. _TranslationQueryset-public:

 .. note::
-    You can select a custom queryset to use on your manager, by defining the attribute queryset_class on the manager class.
+    You can select a custom queryset to use on your manager, by defining the attribute :attr:`~hvad.manager.TranslationManager.queryset_class` on the manager class.

 *******************
 TranslationQueryset
 *******************

-This is the queryset used by the :class:`hvad.manager.TranslationManager`.
+This is the default queryset used by the :class:`~hvad.manager.TranslationManager`.

 Performance consideration
 =========================

-While most methods on :class:`hvad.manager.TranslationQueryset` querysets run using the same amount of queries as if they were untranslated, they all do slightly more complex queries (one extra join).
+While most methods on :class:`~hvad.manager.TranslationQueryset` querysets run using the same amount of queries as if they were untranslated, they all do slightly more complex queries (one extra join).